Skip to main content

 2 mentions Positive Neutral Negative

-The music has a nostalgic Crash Bandicoot vibe that fits well but suffers from limited variety and repetitive looping, which some find grating.
-Additionally, the audio quality and sound effects are lacking, reducing overall impact and immersion.
+The music has a nostalgic Crash Bandicoot vibe that fits well, but is criticized for being repetitive and limited in variety.
+Additionally, the audio quality and sound effects are considered poor or incomplete, reducing overall impact.

 • “The audio is also pretty poor.
-I did two runs and the music is just a basic loop that's kind of grating to me.
-Sound effects are lacking and in some cases just missing, so a lot of aspects lack oomph, so to speak.”
+I did two runs and the music is just a basic loop that's kind of grating to me, and sound effects are lacking and in some cases just missing, so a lot of aspects lack oomph, so to speak.”

 • “It has a Crash Bandicoot vibe and I think it works really great, but I'd like to see them add some more music for variety, and maybe ramp it up as time goes on.”